Board of Directors

 Susan Hamilton-Wallace, a long-time Palos Verdes resident, has served in a wide variety of leadership and volunteer roles in the community.
 In addition to serving as an administrator of the Peninsula Dial-A-Ride she also has worked with the Liaison Citizens Training Program in Los Angeles and as a community trainer for the Coro Foundation in Los Angeles.
 She has helped in the development of docent programs at Banning Museum in Wilmington and Cabrillo Marine Museum in San Pedro.
 She also was administrator of the Program in Business Ethics at the University of Southern California.
 She is a member of the Los Angeles Junior League, the American Association of University Women, the Palos Verdes Art Center and the National Charity League.
 Additionally, she is a licensed Real Estate Independent Contractor.

-Fran Wielin, Chair
+Fran Wielin, Secretary

 Fran Wielin has lived in Rolling Hills Estates with her husband Sid since 1972.
 She was born in Southern California and has lived here all of her life, including attending Occidental College.
 She retired as a hospital Medical Technologist, became a volunteer with the Friends of the Library, and served nine years as a Trustee of the Palos Verdes Library District.
 She has volunteered with the Palos Verdes Land Conservancy and as President and Newsletter Editor of PVP American Association of University Women.
 She is President and Calendar Editor for the Palos Verdes Peninsula Coordinating Council.